benaytms/pswrd/README.md

 *pswrd.py*
 The basic idea i had was to make an app that contains all my passwords and credentials in a concise interface.
-Basically what it does is that it takes a plain or text file, uses an equal sign pattern to select what is login and what is password, then puts them in a dictionary and presents them in the GUI Interface using PyQt5.
+Basically what it does is that it takes a plain text file, uses an equal sign pattern to select what is login and what is password, then puts them in a dictionary and presents them in the GUI Interface using PyQt5.